Morphological Network: How Far Can We Go with Morphological Neurons?: Morphological Neurons

-The simplest form of Morph-Net is the morphological block.
-It consists of a layer with dilation and erosion neurons followed by a linear combination (\Figref{fig:single_layer_network}) of their outputs.
-We call the layer of dilation and erosion neurons as the \newterm{dilation-erosion layer} and the following layer as the \newterm{linear combination layer}.
-Let us consider a network with $n$ dilation neurons and $m$ erosion neurons in the dilation-erosion layer followed by $c$ neurons in the linear combination layer.
+Here we define Morphological Block, which is one configuration that can be utilized as a building block for making more complex networks.
+A Morphological block consists of a layer with dilation and erosion neurons followed by a linear combination of their outputs (\Figref{fig:single_layer_network}).
+We call the layer of dilation and erosion neurons the \newterm{dilation-erosion layer} and the following layer as the \newterm{linear combination layer}.
+Let us consider a morphological block with $n$ dilation neurons and $m$ erosion neurons in the dilation-erosion layer followed by $c$ neurons in the linear combination layer.
 Let $\vx \in \R^d$ be the input to the network and $z_{i}^+$ and $z_{j}^-$ be the output of the $i^{th}$ dilation neuron and the $j^{th}$ erosion neuron respectively:

 where $\vs_i^+$ and $\vs_j^-$ are the structuring elements of the respective neurons.
 Note that $i \in \{1, 2, \ldots, n\}$ and $j \in \{1, 2, \ldots, m\}$.
 The final output of a node in the linear combination layer is computed as